 - Clear accountability of OSH responsibilities at all levels that cannot be delegated.

-The Department of Commerce is committed to:
+The Department of Mines, Industry Regulation and Safety is committed to:

 - Consulting and co-operating with employees on safety, health and wellbeing issues directly as well as through their safety and health representatives.